Spatially Derived Clusters - Answer Key

 label = TRUE)

 The BANKSY clusters align much better with the BANKSY derived UMAP coordinates.
 This is due to the fact that they have the same underlying structure.
-We can also see more clearly that the cluster 1 tumor cells we identified earlier appears to have been split into different sub-groups.
-This aligns with what we see in the spatial slide, where there appears to be spatially constrained clusters tumor groups in the BANKSY clusters.
+We can also see more clearly that the cluster 1 tumor cells we identified earlier appear to have been split into different sub-groups.
+This aligns with what we see in the spatial slide, where there appears to be spatially-constrained clusters of tumor bins in the BANKSY clusters.

 Exercise 3